Huythanh0x/linked-blog-starter-md/Blog.thanh0x.com/Health/A new setup (3 in 1) to switch position (backpain).md

 My first decent macenic keyboard.
 I use this while seating down and doing some Blogging stuff.
 As this is the best keyboard I have and seating is most effective psotion to work

 ##### Logitech m720, really good mouse with lot of programmatic buttons
-The same form as Master 3s but smaller and super comforta
+The same form as Master 3s but smaller and super comfortable.
+Quite heavy when switch from G304 (another really good mouse) Have lot of button to config too.

+##### 2.8" Toggl Arduino Time Tracking

 ### Standing